-Here are some travel tips to get you through the next few months!
+Here are some travel tips to get you through the end of the summer!

 - Hydrate.
-Can not emphasize this enough.
-Being dehydrated impacts everything, including your mood.
-Start pounding water the night before you leave and pack a water bottle for each of you.
+I can not emphasize this enough.
+Being dehydrated impacts everything, from your digestion to the look of your skin to your mood.
+Start pounding water the night before you leave and pack a water bottle for each one of you that is traveling.
 Our kids hook them onto their back packs.
-I’ve carried one from my friends The Butler Bros across continents.
-Don’t leave home without it.
+I’ve carried one from my dear friends The Butler Bros across continents.
+Don’t leave home without one.

 - Pack easy to carry, easy to eat snacks.
-Some of my favorites are Taste of Nature certified organic bars (truly the best, putting KIND to shame!), Justin’s single serve almond butter, and dried fruits.
-For the kids, they will pack a Bobo’s Oat Bar, Free2b Foods for allergen-friendly treats, squeezable applesauce or some oranges.
+Some of my favorites are Health Warrior and Taste of Nature certified organic bars (truly the best!), dried fruits and lately, the grab-bags of flavored chickpeas (I love them!).
+For the kids, they will pack a Bobo’s Oat Bars, Clif’s Z Bars, squeezable applesauce or some oranges.

 - Bring magnesium.
 Seriously.
 It’s the magic mineral that helps with stress, bloating and digestion.
 Travel can lead to all three!
 Sitting immobile for long periods of time, at the airport, on a plane, in a car, can back things up!
 Not to mention, that more often than not, food choices on the go are less than stellar.
 Magnesium helps with all of it.
 I love Natural Vitality’s travel packs.